rbusquet/ricardobusquet.com/posts/advent-of-code-2020-solutions-review.md

         print("{:0>3} -> {}".format(i, x))
 ```

 Again, talking with colleagues made me understand a programatic solution.
 It's given that the plane is full.
 The ID formula is `row * 8 + col`.
-The airplane has 8 columns, so seats in the same row will all share the first "piece" of this equation, with the "col" making these ids map to all integers from 0 to 1024 (127 \* 8 + 8).
+The airplane has 8 columns, so seats in the same row will all share the first "piece" of this equation, with the "col" making these ids map to all integers from 0 to 1024 (127 x 8 + 8).
 With all the ids calculated, I just need to find the difference between the ids I have and the set of all possible ids.

 ```python
 def part_2_for_real_now():